paoloironhack/dataptams2020/README.md

 ## General strategy

-The goal is to work all togheter on this repository.

-The general strategy to achieve this is to have a main master branch where
+The goal is to work all togheter on this repository.<br/> The general strategy to achieve this is to have a main master branch where<br/>
 labs and excercises will be posted perdiodically by the teaching staff while the students can work on their own branches.
 The teaching staff will visit the students'branch and provide feedback on their work.

 ### Steps